What is a painting estimate?

 Here’s how to use the free template included in this article:

-1. Download the PDF version of the template to your computer or tablet and save it as a new file.
+1. Download the PDF version of the template and save it as a new file.

 2. Open a new copy of the saved file for each new job.